 Donald Ross states...
 "There is no such thing as a misplaced bunker.
 Regardless of where a bunker may be, it is the business of the player to avoid it."
 I have always found this one to be valuable, but have gone on to understand that the most important aspects of good bunkering are not how many, how deep, how large or small.... it is only important that placement has been properly conceived.
 One ideally placed bunker is more effective than any number of misplaced bunkers.
 That being said, once the bunkers are rightfully positioned, it is their detailed characteristics that give them their beauty evoke a golfer's emotional response and a mental trepidation from their presence.

 Always help others – its more rewarding than doing something for one’s self.
-I see my job as one intended for helping other people to achieve and exceed their goals.
+I see my job as one intended for helping other people to achieve and exceed their goals and their enjoyment.
 The reward is greatest when my clients succeed and when people find joy in what has been created.

 If I received a royalty for every time I have used this one!
-"As beautiful as trees are, and as fond as you and I are of them, we still must not lose sight of the fact that there is a limited place for them in golf." - Donald Ross A reminder that trees are beautiful, but when they are the cause for issues with playability, turf quality and the overall health of a golf environment, they must be reduced.
+"As beautiful as trees are, and as fond as you and I are of them, we must not allow our sentiments to crowd out the real intent of a golf course, that of providing fair playing conditions.
+If it in any way interferes with a properly played stroke, I think the tree is an unfair hazard and should not be allowed to stand." - Donald Ross A reminder that trees are beautiful, but when they are the cause for issues with playability, turf quality and the overall health of a golf environment, they must be reduced.

 Leadership is best exemplified through listening.
 Leaders empower others, encourage expression and promote great teamwork.
 When we are all understand and are committed in our direction, we are rewarded with the pleasure of having accomplished something together.
 Individuals with egos lack true passion for their craft and are resented by others - no one is capable of seeing their vision.
 Quality will suffer as a result.
 The team never develops because they dont believe in where they're going.